Procedures for Treating Varicose and Spider Veins

 - Machine washable/dryable

-Compression hosiery has proven to be effective in minimizing swelling and improving circulation, which is why you are required to wear compression hosiery as part of your varicose or spider vein treatment regimen here at North Georgia Vein & Wellness.
+Compression hosiery has proven to be effective in minimizing swelling and improving circulation, which is why you are required to wear compression hosiery as part of your varicose or spider vein treatment regimen here at North Georgia Vein & Aesthetics.
 Please do not hesitate to contact us if you have any questions or would like additional information about our array of compression stockings.

 *Compression Stockings are not covered by insurance.